Araly/restaurant-inspections-nosql/elastic-kibana/IBO6.6-elastic-report/report.md

 *for example here a first line*

-- Once have our fixed JSON file containing all the data in a way that can be given to Elastic Search, we do so with
+- Once have our fixed JSON file containing all the data in a way that can be given to Elastic Search, we do so with:

 ```
 curl -XPUT localhost:9200/_bulk -H"Content-Type: application/json" \